Here's Why You Shouldn't Play It Too Safe as a Long-Term Investor

 First, when it comes to potential gains, we may prefer low-risk or risk-free investments over more risky ones, even if the more risky strategies may promise a lot higher returns.

-We may be reluctant to sell an investment that has performed badly, holding on to the hope that this investment will improve over time, even if there is a good chance that losses may continue.
+We may be reluctant to sell an investment that has performed poorly, holding on to the hope that this investment will improve over time, even if there is a good chance that losses may continue.
 In other words, we donāt want to lock in our losses.

 There could also be the scenario where we want to hold on to a losing stock until it has rebounded back to our entry price, such that we neither make nor lose any money from this investment.
-This is also loss aversion, but the sunk cost fallacy is at play too.
+This is also loss aversion, but the sunk cost fallacy is at play, too.

 This could be why people stick to low-risk or risk-free investments over more risky ones.